-Teddy Mahood began his early career as a social worker by opening and running 3 halfway houses; working for BC and Federal Corrections running workshops and the Scared Straight program; and being nighttime supervisor at A.I.M.S.
+He worked for BC and Federal Corrections running workshops like the Scared Straight program; and for a while he was nighttime supervisor at A.I.M.S.
 (Allied Indian Metis Society) House in Vancouver.

-Since then, Teddy's art pieces have gone world-wide, to both private and corporate clients.
+Teddy's art pieces are now enjoyed world-wide, to both private and corporate clients.

-Over the years and he was featured on Victoria TV, BCTV and in numerous publications such as the Vancouver Sun and Province, and the Seattle Times.
+Over the years he has been featured on Victoria TV, BCTV and in numerous publications such as the Vancouver Sun, The Province, and the Seattle Times.

-In 1996, he chose to do a mural and door project for a private home in Whistler.
+In 1996, Teddy accepted a commisson for murals and door project for a private home in Whistler.
 He began creating murals that covered whole walls, and an over-sized, double sided carved door of bentwood box design.

-Laurie was one of Vancouver, BC's first women professional portrait photographers working on her own.
+Laurie was one of Vancouver's first women professional portrait photographers working on her own.
 She was also a custom print technician for colour and B&W prints; a retouch artist and teacher of retouching at a small Vancouver photography school.

-The artwork began to see COLOUR!
-Previously, Teddy had mainly stayed with natural, red mahogany and black walnut stains, and natural wood (red, black and white); with the occasional use of natural stains like strong coffee and beet juice.
+The artwork began to see COLOR!
+Previously, Teddy had mainly stayed with red mahogany and black walnut stains, and natural wood (red, black and white); with the occasional use of natural stains like strong coffee and concentrated beet juice.

 Teddy and Laurie sold their 10 acre Denman Island paradise and moved to Lone Butte, near 100 Mile House, BC, buying a big commercial building and opening their Gallery.
 Most big sales still happened during sales trips to Vancouver and Whistler, so when Family Called, Teddy and Laurie, moved to the beautiful Kootenay region of British Columbia and now live in the remote community of Kingsgate, near Creston.